rimimadision/omnicache-fast24-artifacts/README.md

 $ ./scripts/run_omnicache_quick.sh
 ```

 Expect output will be similar to ```Benchmark takes 0.97 s, average thruput 4.45 GB/s```.
-If you can see the above output, then you are good for all necessary environmental settings.
+If you can see the above output, you are good for all necessary environmental settings.
 You can start running all other experiments for artifact evaluation.

 #### 1. Run (**Figure 4**):